Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 (PKT_SND_PERIOD).
 The units of measurement for CWND_SIZE and PKT_SND_PERIOD are packets and microseconds, respectively.

-The algorithm controls sending rate by tuning packet sending period, i.e. how often to send out the packets.
-The sending rate is increased upon an acknowledgement (ACK) reception and decreased in case of receiving a loss report (negative acknowledgement, or NAK).
+The algorithm controls sending rate by tuning the packet sending period (i.e. how often packets are sent out).
+The sending rate is increased upon receipt of an acknowledgement (ACK), and decreased when receiving a loss report (negative acknowledgement, or NAK).
-Only full ACKs (not light) trigger the increase of sending rate.
+Only full ACKs, not light ACKs ({{packet-acks}}), trigger an increase in the sending rate.

-The congestion control includes two phases.
-It starts with a slow start phase where it probes the network to determine available bandwidth and the target sending rate for the desired operation
+SRT congestion control has two phases: "Slow Start" and "Congestion Avoidance".
+In the slow start phase the congestion control module probes the network to determine available bandwidth and the target sending rate for the next (operational) phase, which is congestion avoidance.
-mode: congestion avoidance.
 In this phase, if there is no congestion detected via loss reports, the sending rate is gradually increased.
-On the other hand, if a network congestion is detected, the algorithm slows down and decreases the sending rate to reduce following packet loss.
-The slow start phase runs exactly once at the beginning of a connection and stops when a packet loss occurs, congestion window size reaches its maximum value, or on a timeout event.
+Conversely, if a network congestion is detected, the algorithm decreases the sending rate to reduce subsequent packet loss.
+The slow start phase runs exactly once at the beginning of a connection, and stops when a packet loss occurs, when the congestion window size reaches its maximum value, or on a timeout event.

 The detailed algorithm behaviour at both phases is described in {{default-fileCC-slow-start}} and
 {{default-fileCC-congestion-avoidance}}, respectively.

+As with LiveCC, SRT's default FileCC algorithm reacts to three events:
+(1) sending a data packet, (2) receiving an acknowledgement (ACK) packet, and (3) a timeout event.
+These are described below as they apply to the congestion control phases.

 #### Slow Start {#default-fileCC-slow-start}

-During the slow start phase, the packet sending period PKT_SND_PERIOD is kept at 1 microsecond in order to send packets as fast as possible, but not with an infinite rate.
-The initial value of congestion window size CWND_SIZE is set to 16 packets.
-CWND_SIZE has an upper threshold, the maximum allowed congestion window size MAX_CWND_SIZE, which is used for safety purposes (even if there is no packet loss, the slow start phase has to stop at a certain point).
-The threshold can be set to the maximum of the receiver buffer size (12 MB).
+During the slow start phase, the packet sending period PKT_SND_PERIOD is kept at 1 microsecond in order to send packets as fast as possible, but not at an infinite rate.
+The initial value of the congestion window size (CWND_SIZE) is set to 16 packets.
+CWND_SIZE has an upper threshold, which is the maximum allowed congestion window size (MAX_CWND_SIZE), so that even if there is no packet loss, the slow start phase has to stop at a certain point.
+The threshold can be set to the maximum receiver buffer size (12 MB).

-On an acknowledgement (ACK) packet reception:
+(1) On an acknowledgement (ACK) packet reception:

 Step 1.
-If the time passed since the last time LastRCTime the sending rate was either increased, or kept, is less than RC_INTERVAL:
+If the interval since the last time the sending rate was either increased or kept (LastRCTime) is less than RC_INTERVAL:

 a.
 Keep the sending rate at the same level;